Where are they now? The 40 nominees for the 2014 Golden Boy award

 Confused?
 Same.
 Watford fans got their wish in 2018 though as they secured his services on a permanent basis.

-The second of three defenders on the 2014 shortlist that Manchester City have paid at least £50million for, Guardiola made Laporte the second most expensive defender in the world when he signed him for £57million in January 2018.
+The second of three defenders on the 2014 shortlist that Manchester City have paid at least £50million for.

 A questionable nomination, Sandro spent the majority of 2014 playing for Barcelona B, and though registered with Barcelona, the award is supposedly for players in top-flight divisions only.

-Another who was nominated despite only a handful of appearances for Barcelona’s first team in 2014, Munir is still with the club, and netted 14 goals on loan at Alaves last term.
+Another who was nominated despite only a handful of appearances for Barcelona’s first team in 2014.

 After making his debut for Spain way back in 2014, Munir attempted to switch nationalities ahead of the 2018 World Cup, a move which was blocked by the Court of Arbitration for Sport.

-Nominated thanks to a breakthrough season on loan at Rayo Vallecano, Saul has made over 200 competitive appearances for Atletico Madrid and formed part of Spain’s World Cup squad in Russia this summer.
+Nominated thanks to a breakthrough season on loan at Rayo Vallecano, Saul has made over 200 competitive appearances for Atletico Madrid and formed part of Spain’s World Cup squad in Russia in 2018.

 He is Sassuolo’s all-time record goalscorer.
-Not bad for a 23-year-old winger.
+Not bad for a 25-year-old winger.

-After being half-owned by Crotone and Fiorentina as a youngster, Bernardeschi joined Juventus last summer for a reported €40million.
+After being half-owned by Crotone and Fiorentina as a youngster, Bernardeschi joined Juventus in 2018 for a reported €40million.

-Still just 22, Coman has won an incredible six major league titles across France, Italy and Germany, and is currently at Bayern Munich.
+Still just 23, Coman has won an incredible seven major league titles across France, Italy and Germany, and is currently at Bayern Munich.

-With over 300 senior career appearances at club and international level, Kovacic has shown his true quality during time at Dinamo Zagreb, Inter Milan and Real Madrid, though he has fallen slightly out of favour at the Bernabeu, with rumours linking him to the Premier League.
+Kovacic showed his true quality during time at Dinamo Zagreb, Inter Milan and Real Madrid, but he fell out of favour at the Bernabeu.

-Not far behind Kovacic in terms of appearances, Calhanoglu is now a key player at AC Milan and for the Turkish national team.
+Calhanoglu is now a key player at AC Milan and for the Turkish national team.
+He can take a pretty good free-kick too.

-Failing to get much first-team action at Bayern Munich, Hojbjerg spent time on loan at Augsburg and Schalke before joining Southampton in 2016.
+Failing to get much first-team action at Bayern Munich, Hojbjerg spent time on loan at Augsburg and Schalke before joining Southampton in 2016, and he is now their club captain.

-Another who struggled for game time at Bayern is Gaudino, who left but has played just three times since joining Chievo last summer.
+Another who struggled for game time at Bayern is Gaudino, who left to join Chievo in 2017, and he now plays for Young Boys in Switzerland.

 Ginter was shortlisted the year he moved from Freiburg to Dortmund and won the World Cup as Germany’s youngest squad member – despite not making it onto the pitch.
 He switched to Borussia Monchengladbach in 2017 after asking to leave Dortmund.